Jared Kirby (fencing)

 Kirby is the editor and one of the translators of "Italian Rapier Combat", the first complete, professional translation of Ridolfo Capo Ferro.
 He is also the editor and wrote the introduction for "The School of Fencing" by Domenico Angelo and annotated by Maestro Jeannette Acosta-Martínez.
-His third book "A Gentleman's Guide to Duelling" is a republication of Vincentio Saviolo's 2nd book "Of Honor and Honourable Quarrels" updated to modern British English.
-It also includes the most comprehensive biography of Saviolo written to date.
-In 2017 Kirby published a reprint of Donald McBane's "The Expert Swordsman’s Companion" with an amazing introduction by Ben Miller.
+His third book "A Gentleman's Guide to Duelling" is a republication of Vincentio Saviolo's 2nd book "Of Honor and Honourable Quarrels" updated to modern British English, and includes a biography of Saviolo.
+In 2017 Kirby published a reprint of Donald McBane's "The Expert Swordsman’s Companion" with an introduction by Ben Miller.
 In 2021 his newest book co-authored with Seth Duerr, "Staging Shakespeare's Violence" was released.
 Additionally in 2021 the 2nd edition of "Italian Rapier Combat" was released as well.

 He teaches fencing and personal defense at SUNY Purchase, Sarah Lawrence College, The Tom Todoroff Conservatory and at the Leonia Rec Dept.

 He teaches a variety of workshops across the US and around the world including Canada, England, Scotland, Finland, Italy and Australia.
 He has taught at the Paddy Crean International Art of the Sword Workshop, CombatCon in Las Vegas, the NYCSS Summer Intensive, the International Sword fighting and Martial Arts Convention (ISMAC), Rapier Camp and the Western Washington WMA Workshop amongst many others.

 He is the President of CombatCon in Las Vegas, an annual event that brings together sword enthusiasts from around the world.